 VAT is an abbreviated form of the term Value Added Tax.
 As its name suggests, it is a tax on value addition made to a particular commodity by a party at the time of its production and distribution.
-The taxpayer will get input tax credit on the tax already paid on the product at the previous stage, i.e. set off is available to the taxpayer for the tax paid on the preceding stage.
+The taxpayer will get input tax credit for the tax already paid on the product at the previous stage, i.e. set off is available to the taxpayer for the tax paid on the preceding stage.

 The right to levy VAT is in the hands of the State Government; that is why it is imposed only when the sales are made within the state.
 Central Sales Tax is charged in case of interstate sales.
 It is also known as the multilevel tax because it is levied at each stage of the supply chain of raw material, whenever the value is added to the product, till it is sold to the end consumer.
-The burden of VAT is borne by the consumer itself but paid by the seller to the tax authorities.
+The burden of VAT is borne by the customer itself but paid by the seller to the tax authorities.

 VAT can be easily calculated by simply deducting input tax from output tax where input tax is the tax on intrastate purchases from a registered dealer while output tax is a tax on intrastate sales.

 More than 160 countries of the world had adopted the VAT system.
 In India, the VAT rate varies from state to state.
-However, it is 0% for tax-free commodities, 1% for precious stones, jewelry, etc., this, 4% for necessities, 20% on luxury goods and 13.5% on all other goods not falling into the above categories.
+However, it is 0% for tax-free commodities, 1% for precious stones, jewellery, etc., this, 4% for necessities, 20% on luxury goods and 13.5% on all other goods not falling into the above categories.

 Definition of Service Tax

 The tax charged on the services provided is known as Service Tax.
-The Central Government has the authority to levy service tax so it is applicable in the whole country except the state of Jammu & Kashmir.
+The Central Government has the authority to levy service tax, so it is applicable in the whole country except the state of Jammu & Kashmir.
 The tax liability for the services can be determined from the Point of Taxation.

 Normally, the person who renders services is liable to pay service tax, but the burden falls on the service receiver.
-Although, there are some notified services on which the tax is to be paid by the service receiver itself, this is known as a Reverse Charge Mechanism.
+Although there are some notified services on which the tax is to be paid by the service receiver itself, this is known as a Reverse Charge Mechanism.
 Furthermore, there are some services on which the tax is to be paid by both service provider and service re; this is known as a Joint Charge Mechanism.

-In India, the service tax was first introduced through the Finance Act, 1994, recommended by the Dr. Raja Chelliah Committee.
+In India, the service tax was first introduced through the Finance Act, 1994, recommended by the Dr Raja Chelliah Committee.
 At that time it was levied only on three services, i.e. stock broking, telecommunication, and insurance, at the rate of 5%.
 At present, the rate of service tax is 14%, and it is levied on all the services except those which are included in the Negative List.
 The Negative List is the list of the selective services which are exempt from tax.